-1. A few months in advance, start reading Zipcode’s blog.
+1. A few months in advance, start reading Zipcode’s blog [no longer active].

-2. Laugh at her funny stories, including this one about men talking crap at a bar.
+2. Laugh at her funny stories, like when she wrote about men talking crap at a bar.

 4. Send Zipcode an email: “Take me, take me!”

 5. Zipcode responds: “Here’s my phone number.
 I will pick you up, take you there, and bring you home.
 What is your address?”

 7. Zipcode picks up Zan on a beautiful Sunday morning.
 They drive to Maryland and pick up Zipcode’s lovely friend J.

 8. Zan meets more of Zipcode’s friends once they reach their destination.
 They ask, “How do you know Zipcode?”
 Zan: “We met online.”
 Them: “Ah.”
 (It doesn’t feel nearly as strange to say this as it used to.)

 I had a really good time at the Biker Bash.
 I drank three beers on a Sunday afternoon, listened to some good music, and met some nice people.